Butcher's Tale (Western Front 1914): Lyrics and music

 The lyrics are based on an incident from World War I, a subject in which White took an interest.
 The lyrics tell of a battle from the viewpoint of a soldier in the midst of the fight.
 Despite the title, the battle White had in mind when writing the lyrics occurred in 1916.
 The Bee Gees' 1967 song "New York Mining Disaster 1941" was apparently an inspiration for the serious tone of the song.
 In the album's CD liner notes, Alec Palao calls the song "a thinly-disguised comment on Vietnam."

-Instrumentation for "Butcher's Tale (Western Front 1914)" is limited to Rod Argent playing harmonium in a manner described by Allmusic critic Matthew Greenwald as "odd-sounding."
-Sound effects are also incorporated to help give the song its strange sound.
-The sound effects were developed by playing a Pierre Boulez album backwards and speeded up.
-The effect of the harmonium and sound effects is to make the song appear to be an example of musique concrète.
+Instrumentation on "Butcher's Tale (Western Front 1914)" is limited to Zombies keyboardist Rod Argent playing a pump organ in a manner described by Allmusic critic Matthew Greenwald as "odd-sounding."
+The song also includes sound effects reminiscent of musique concrète which were created by playing a Pierre Boulez album backwards and sped up.